tanmaymishra1551/knowledgeBase/README.md

- add functionsality to signup page add proxy check db if data is saving when send from frontend Now understanding redux check once usr not saving in db
+ add functionsality to signup page add proxy check db if data is saving when send from frontend usr not saving in db
+ Now
+ understanding redux
+ password is not updating individually check once